Febrile Seizures & Why You Need To Know About Them

 Our Experience

 This condition was bought to our attention by one of our Customer Service team members as his daughter has experienced febrile seizures recently.
 You can read his account below: "The first time it happened we were eating breakfast in a cafe and Neive was fine.
 Then her head just dropped, her eyes rolled back, she went grey and didn't respond to anything.
 My wife called an ambulance and I was hugging her tight laying on the floor crying my eyes out because it literally looked like she was dying in my arms.
-The medic gave us loads of tips like stripping her off to cool her down and in future to check her feet because if it’s a febrile convulsion they stay pink.
+The medic gave us loads of tips like stripping her off to cool her down and in future to check her feet because if its a febrile convulsion they stay pink.
 I had nightmares for weeks but as soon as they got her in the ambulance she came around and was back to her normal chatty self.
-It’s just when they get high temperatures, so their body shuts down in order to fight the illness.
-Sometimes where the children are so young, they can’t tell you they feel ill, or to what level, so it usually goes unnoticed.
-The doctors advice was that when it happens it's best to pop the child in a cold bath* as soon as possible to bring their temperature down.” *We have found varying information on this tip with the majority being that a child should not take a cold or luke-warm bath to reduce the fever.
+Its just when they get high temperatures, so their body shuts down in order to fight the illness.
+Sometimes where the children are so young, they cant tell you they feel ill, or to what level, so it usually goes unnoticed.
+The doctors advice was that when it happens it's best to pop the child in a cold bath* as soon as possible to bring their temperature down. *We have found varying information on this tip with the majority being that a child should not take a cold or luke-warm bath to reduce the fever.
 What is your advice on this matter?

 Symptoms And Causes